phanxuanphucnd/mnist_torchserve/README.md

-# Test torchserve with Mnist
+# Test Torchserve with mnist

 ### Usage